Ashes1997/QuestAI/README.md

 Admin Guide
 Admin login page: Login link
-Login credentials: Username: user Password: password
+Login credentials: Username: user Password: password The account provided is the superuser account.
+Manager registration is the same as ordinary user registration.
+Use superuser to set staff permissions for the registered account in '/admin', so that the user becomes an administrator.
 Note: Don't use checkout as an admin as no user address is saved